szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 The purpose of a domain model is to provide a **common language and understanding of the problem domain**, between the developers and stakeholders.
 A well-designed domain model helps to bridge the gap between the **technical and business perspectives**, and provides a clear and concise representation of the system's requirements and behavior.

-Domain model highlights the importance of focusing on the **behavior and interactions** of the objects in the domain, rather than on the **implementation details**.
+The domain model highlights the importance of focusing on the **behavior and interactions** of the objects in the domain, rather than on the **implementation details**.

 ## Ways of persisting domain models